Discover other firms ranked in Competition/Antitrust

 Work Highlights

-Michael Corrigan is Sydney-based and regularly advises prominent international clients on securing ACCC approval for major acquisitions.
+Michael Corrigan is based in Sydney and regularly advises prominent international clients on securing ACCC approval for major acquisitions.

-Bruce Lloyd is based in Sydney and counsels both public and private sector clients on transactional matters as well as disputes relating to such issues as cartel conduct and misuse of market power.
+Bruce Lloyd is based in Sydney and counsels both public and private sector clients on transactional matters, as well as in disputes relating to issues such as cartel conduct and misuse of market power.

-Mihkel Wilding is Sydney-based and advises on major corporate acquisitions and disposals, as well as tribunal proceedings and litigation.
+Mihkel Wilding is based in Sydney and advises on major corporate acquisitions and disposals, as well as on tribunal proceedings and litigation.

-Adrian Kuti is active on both competition and consumer law mandates.
-He is particularly experienced in the handling of matters relating to the automotive sector.
+Adrian Kuti heads the firm's competition team from the Sydney office.
+He is active on both competition and consumer law mandates, and is particularly experienced in the automotive sector.

 Ranked Lawyers at